fruegger/aoc/README.md

 Enjoy!

-By the way: the odd ball in there is the iota definition for constants: it increases every following value without you declaring it : exactlty what I thought : " say what ?".iota type ScanState uint8
+By the way: the odd ball in there is the iota definition for constants: it increases every following value without you declaring it : exactlty what I thought : " say what ?"
 ```go
 type ScanState uint8
 const (